mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_d_ssid_testing.md

 ### Create State Student ID Test 2

-**Description**: Vendor posts a new Ed-Fi Student ID to the API identities endpoint in order to generate the following error conditions:
+**Description**: Vendor posts a new Ed-Fi Student ID to the API endpoint in order to generate the following error conditions:
 Error|Description|Details
 ---|---|---
 3000|(Input SSID not equal SSID)|Student identifying information given matches a single student, but the State Student Id specified as input does not match the official State Student Id of the matched student.